Wednesday, January 3, 2024

 Tuesday, December 17, 2019

-For The Love Of Dance - Images from school performances at the ATALANTE Dance Theatre
+For The Love Of Dance - Images from school performances at the ATALANTE Theatre

-Documenting school events by photo and film was one of my favorite activities in school.
-Sometimes with interested students at my side, sometimes not.
+Documenting school events by photo and film was one of my favorite activities as a teacher.
+I loved to work with students beside me in a joint task-force, but I also found myself alone on the job.
 When it comes to covering Dance, I had to learn some lessons.
-The Dance teachers were dedicated professionals and immediately weeded out many of my pictures, when they e.g. showed obvious dancer's mistakes, weaknesses, flaws in posture, position, dress and the like.
-They were so right, they saw the risk of these images creating an impression of a low-quality education.
-Naturally, my general feel-good values did not satisfy professional demands...
+Dance teachers are dedicated professionals and did not always approve of my pictures, when they e.g. showed obvious dancer's mistakes, weaknesses, flaws in posture, position, dress and the like.
+They were so right, they saw the risk of these images in a marketing function could create an impression of a rather mediocre type education.
+My layman feel-good values did not always match professional demands...

-It is doubtful that the dance teachers would approve of my mixture of images from several performances.
+Don't know how far I got in my learning.
+It is doubtful that the dance teachers would welcome my mixture of images from several performances.
 But with a distance of several years from the school-promotion aspect, I shall with all respect return to my surviving values.
 There is a meta-aspect to these images, clearly showing skill, dedication, seriousness, assertion, the will to express.
 That is a lot.
 To me always more fascinating than an achieved mastery.

 Wednesday, November 27, 2019